openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-05.bootstrapping-trust.md

 ### Ziti

-In this series of articles we are exploring bootstrapping trust, what that means, and how it enables Zero Trust security methodologies.
+In this series of articles, we are exploring bootstrapping trust, what that means, and how it enables Zero Trust security methodologies.
 Ziti provides a method to bootstrap trust via its enrollment process.
-For Ziti the enrollment process is bootstrapping trust.
+For Ziti, the enrollment process is bootstrapping trust.
 This trust must be in place as all connections in Ziti require verification.
 All identities in Ziti have a key pair that identifies that individual.
 The enrollment process abstracts the steps of setting up keys, certificates, CSRs, CAs,